-Currently, Cell 1 of the NC2 Ash Disposal Area has been filled with CCR, graded and received final cover.
-Prior to October 19, 2015, OPPD began initial construction activities to develop the Cells 2 and 3 cells.
-At the time of inspection, the Cell 2 and 3 liner construction is complete and freeze protection ash is being placed over the clay liner system.
+Currently, Cell 1 of the NC2 Ash Disposal Area has been, graded and received final cover.
+At this time, the Cell 2 and 3 liner construction is complete and the freeze protection CCR, 3 feet thick, has been placed over the entire Cell 2/3 expansion.
+CCR placement recently switched from NC1 disposal area to the NC2 disposal area on or near early November 2018.